 Pickles was overweight at 20.2 pounds.
 Her adult weight began at 13.4 pounds.
 Especially over the last year, Pickles would make a honking noise each time she played or became excited.
 “How old is she?”, people would ask when we walked her.
 After hearing Pickles was 15 years old, they would sadly tell us that their Bichon Frise was as old as 14, 15, 16 when he/she died.
 Each time our apprehensive groomer would say, “She won’t last much longer.
 It is her heart.
 This may be the last (grooming) time.”.

-Pickles also had lymphomas, fatty growths under her skin which became larger and more numerous over the years.
+Pickles also had lipomas, fatty growths under her skin which became larger and more numerous over the years.
 She also had red bumps/moles that were growing larger and becoming more visible through her, curly, fluffy white fur.

 We had heard of some dogs who seamed to thrive on a whole food, plant based diet.
 We decided that at age 15, Pickles deserved a chance at a better quality of life.

 Within a month pickles lost 5 pounds.
 It has been two months and Pickles is 1.5 pounds over her ideal weight.
 The honking has stopped.
-The lymphomas are shrinking.
+The lipomas are shrinking.
 The red bumps/moles on her skin are turning black and falling off.

 Pickles had no problem digesting or liking, ok she loooooves this food.

-In large saucepan, without oil, on medium Heat, add 2-3 cups water, and saute’ frozen ingredients till soft.
+- In large saucepan, without oil, on medium Heat, add 2-3 cups water, and saute’ frozen ingredients till soft.

-Remove from heat and allow to cool.
+- Remove from heat and allow to cool.

-Blend to a paste with immersion blender.
-Add additional reserved water as needed to make a paste consistency.
+- Add additional reserved water as needed to make a paste consistency.